 Read more about GAI’s work with roundabouts and other intersection solutions:

-Contact Jay Vorisek, PE, 317.436.4846, for more information about roundabouts and the full scope of GAI’s transportation and traffic engineering services.
+Contact Scott Hornsby, PE, 317.436.4836, for more information about the full range of GAI’s infrastructure services and support.